 POW!WOW!’s ethic is centered around community beautification, arts education and bringing people together.
 They use a mix of both local and outside talent for the event, which also includes curated exhibitions, artists talks and events for kids.
 POW!WOW! has started a creative community center called Lana Lane, which functions as a year round artist collective.

 Their event map shows 122 pieces from such well known artists as Vhils and Tristan Eaton.
 Check out my article where you can take a visual tour and get a map for the Kaka’ako murals.

-POW!
+The POW!
 WOW!
-Honolulu 2020 occured February 7th-16th.
+Honolulu festival usually runs during the second and third weeks of February .
 Find more event information here.

 POW!WOW!: Long Beach California, USA